2010 Ride: No. 39 Stewart-Haas Racing Chevrolet

-*Team Ranking:* 2 out of 2.
+Team Ranking: Second.
 Stewart made the Chase in his No. 14 Chevy, ironically using the notes of Newman’s team over the summer to right their ship while the No. 39 simply sunk.

 Summary: In his sophomore season with Stewart-Haas Racing, Newman hoped to accomplish the one thing that eluded them in 2009 – a win.
 Getting that out of the way early in the year, the focus then shifted towards a championship; however, any consistency needed to be a serious contender for the title was never there for the No. 39 team.

 Starting the year off with DNFs in the opening two races in Daytona and Fontana seemed to set the stage for what the entire season would have in store.
 In all, Newman would have four DNFs on the year, three of those coming in the first nine races of the season.
-While he was able to score four top-5s and 14 top-10s, the inconsistent results and poor luck that plagued this team eventually cost them a spot in the 12-man Chase for the Sprint Cup.
+While he was able to score four top fives and 14 top 10s, the inconsistent results and poor luck that plagued this team eventually cost them a spot in the 12-man Chase for the Sprint Cup.

 2011 Outlook: Much like last year’s outlook prior to the season, Newman and the Stewart-Haas Racing organization are hoping to improve upon their previous performances.
 Making the Chase in 2009 and scoring a win in 2010, the team is looking to put the two together to be a serious contender in 2011.